ETC-A/etca-spec/base-isa.md

 - 8 16bit registers
 - 4 flags set upon (some) ALU operations: Zero (`Z`), Negative (`N`), Carry (`C`), Overflow (`V`)
 - CPU Execution starts at address 0x8000
+  - This is only relevant if one or more extension are implemented which expose the instruction pointer in some way.

 # Base Instructions

 This is a group of 16bit fixed width instructions.
 The motivation for the chosen instructions is to be both complete and easy to build in game.

 The highest two bits of the first byte are a format marker: